-Generally where goodwill was sold to the company for cash or debt on or after 3 December 2014, individuals were prevented from claiming Entrepreneurs’ Relief (ER) and capital gains tax arises on the gain.
-The exception to this rule is that a claim to ER is allowed for partners in a firm who do not hold or acquire any stake in the successor company.
+Generally where goodwill is sold to the company for cash or debt on or after 3 December 2014, individuals are prevented from claiming Entrepreneurs’ Relief (ER), and capital gains tax (CGT) arises on the gain.
+The exceptions to this rule are that a claim to ER is allowed:

 Stamp Duty Land Tax (SDLT)

 There may be SDLT charges to consider when assets are transferred to a company.
 Goodwill and debtors do not give rise to a charge, but land and buildings may do so.

 The precise effects of ceasing business in an unincorporated form, including ‘overlap relief’ need to be considered.